Azure/autorest.az/README.md

 pip install azure-cli // This is must to have if for simple try out pip install azdev // this is optional if for simple try out.
 ```
-3. Install Autorest
+1. Install Autorest
 Please run this command: `npm install -g autorest@latest`

-4. Download Azure CLI and Azure rest API spec repositories (Optional)
+1. Download Azure CLI and Azure rest API spec repositories (Optional):

-if users only want to try out the generated CLI extensions,please build the wheel artifact by invoking `python setup.py sdist bdist_wheel` in the azure-cli-extensions/src/{serviceName} folder.
-* Users need to prepare their swagger and download:
+* Users need to prepare the swagger and download:
-[azure-cli-extensions](https://github.com/Azure/azure-cli-extensions) repo if targeting at Azure CLI extensions development.
+    * [azure-cli-extensions](https://github.com/Azure/azure-cli-extensions) repo if targeting at Azure CLI extensions development.
 Or the generated code needs some manual customization after trying out.
+If users only want to try out the generated CLI extensions, please build the wheel artifact by invoking `python setup.py sdist bdist_wheel` in the `{root}/azure-cli-extensions/src/{serviceName}` folder.
-[azure-cli](https://github.com/Azure/azure-cli) repo if targeting at Azure CLI main repo modules development.
+    * [azure-cli](https://github.com/Azure/azure-cli) repo if targeting at Azure CLI main repo modules development.
-[azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) repo if you are working on public rest api specs.
+    * [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) repo if you are working on public rest api specs.
-[azure-rest-api-specs-pr](https://github.com/Azure/azure-rest-api-specs-pr) repo if you are working on private rest api specs.
+    * [azure-rest-api-specs-pr](https://github.com/Azure/azure-rest-api-specs-pr) repo if you are working on private rest api specs.

     The azure-rest-api-specs and azure-rest-api-specs-pr repo are optional for Service Team whose swagger and readme files hasn't checked in yet.

 ## Authoring Readme Files
-Since the Autorest.Az depends on Autorest.Clicommon and Autorest.Python, readme files including readme.az.md, readme.cli.md and readme.python.md should be prepared before code generation.
+Since the Autorest.Az depends on Autorest.Clicommon and Autorest.Python, readme files including readme.az.md, readme.cli.md and readme.python.md should be prepared before Azure CLI code generation.

 Users can refer to [this document](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/code-gen/configure-cli.md) for more details.